 Using Each Tool

 First you’ll want to grab some small photo box containers.
 These are going to be your actual fluency toolkits where most items listed above, fit inside.
+You can also grab the Fluency Toolkit Cover and Checklists!

 Next, inside each toolkit, you’ll place a timer, fake pair of glasses, a dry erase marker, a highlighter strip, and googly eye ring.